vuejs/v2.vuejs.org/source/api/index.md

 If no arguments are given, stop listening for all events; if only the event is given, remove all callbacks for that event; if both event and callback are given, remove that specific callback only.

 ## Instance Methods / DOM

-> All vm DOM manipulation methods work like their jQuery counterparts - except they also trigger Vue.js transitions if there are any declared on vm's `$el`.
-For more details on transitions see [Adding Transition Effects](/guide/transitions.html).

 ### vm.$appendTo( element|selector, [callback] )